code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-spring-boot.md

 Let’s jump right in…

+If you want to learn more about PrimeFaces for JSF - head on over to the [JSF PrimeFaces tutorials]({{ site.url }}/jsf-primefaces-tutorials) page.
+{: .notice--primary}

 ## 1. What are PrimeFaces Themes?

 PrimeFaces is integrated with the **ThemeRoller CSS Framework** in order to support different themes.
 There are three types of themes you can configure: